vasilybodnarchuk/QueueSafeValue/README.md

 #### { priority }

 > describes when (in what order) the function will be executed.
-> `QueueSafeValue` has a built-in stack where all closures will be pushed.
+> `QueueSafeValue` has a built-in command stack where all closures will be pushed.
 Every closure on that stack will be executed sequentially.
-> `priority` means position of a closure in the stack.
+> `priority` means position of a closure in the command stack.

 *Available orders*:
-- `lowPriority` - adds a closure to the end of a stack
+- `lowPriority` - adds a closure to the end of a command stack

 #### { action }
 > describes what to do with value